qbittorrent/docker-qbittorrent-nox/Readme.md

         qbittorrentofficial/qbittorrent-nox:${QBT_VERSION}
       ```

-      A few notes:
-      * Alternatively, you can use `ghcr.io/qbittorrent/docker-qbittorrent-nox:${QBT_VERSION}`
-        for the image path.
-      * By default the timezone in the container is set to `UTC`.
-You probably want to change it to match your own timezone.

     * If using Docker Compose:
       ```shell
       docker compose up
       ```

+    * A few notes:
+      * Alternatively, you can use `ghcr.io/qbittorrent/docker-qbittorrent-nox:${QBT_VERSION}`
+        for the image path.
+      * By default the timezone in the container is set to `UTC`.
+You can set the environment variable
+        `TZ` to your preferred value.
+      * You can change the User ID (UID) and Group ID (GID) of the `qbittorrent-nox` process by setting
+        environment variables `PUID` and `PGID` respectively.
+By default they are both set to `1000`.
+        Note that you will also need to remove `--read-only` flag (when using Docker) or set
+        `read_only: false` (when using Docker Compose) as they are incompatible with it.

     * Then you can login to qBittorrent-nox at: `http://127.0.0.1:8080` \
       The default username/password is: `admin/adminadmin`. \